TOPPS BASEBALL CARDS 1987 COMPLETE SET

 Collectors at the time had the options to purchase packs, boxes, or factory sets directly from Topps.
 Complete unopened wax boxes in good condition can sell for thousands today.
 While factory sets are less scarce, a pristine 1987 Topps set still in the original packaging can be valued over $1000 depending on condition.

-Read also: 79 TOPPS BASEBALL CARDS
+Read also: WHAT IS GRADED BASEBALL CARDS

 For individual collectors looking to build the complete 660 card set, it remained a very obtainable goal through the 80s and 90s before prices started appreciating.
 Key rookie cards like Santiago, Jefferies, Schilling, and others all carried value even back then.
 But most of the set including even stars like Wade Boggs, Ozzie Smith, and Roger Clemens could easily be acquired for just pennies each.